 Why change from screw machining to die casting?

-If you are currently screw machining or deciding between die casting and screw machining, here are a few reasons as to why you should consider the die casting process for your project.
+If you are currently screw machining or deciding between die casting and screw machining, here are a few reasons as to why you should consider the die casting manufacturing process for your project.

 - Die casting offers the capacity for parts that cannot be screw machined.
 With screw machining, there are only a limited number of shapes and sizes that can be machined from a bar or rubular stock that is roasted on an axis.